 Shopping in Miraflores

-Traffic in Lima can be chaotic and unpredictable and if you are trying to catch a flight, you don't want to leave it to luck.
+Traffic in Lima can be chaotic and unpredictable.
+If you are trying to catch a flight, you don't want to leave it to luck.
 Usually rides from anywhere in Miraflores to the airport will take you from 45 minutes to one hour.
 If you are making the trek early on a Sunday morning you can shave 15 minutes off of that estimate, but on a Friday night, if you hit the really bad traffic, it can take you up to 90 minutes.

-If you are looking for an authentic, vibrant step back in time, Barranco is the place to be.
-Many buildings and areas are officially protected as cultural patrimony, therefore the Republican and colonial style facades give the district personality that you would be hard-pressed to find elsewhere.
-This district is considered the bohemian, romantic and artsy center of life in Lima and there is no shortage of fascinating art galleries, shops selling uniquely hand-crafted goods and an emergence of hip bars and restaurants to give Miraflores a run for its money.
-It's even rumored that soon Central (#4 restaurant in the world) will soon be ditching its swanky locale in Miraflores for Barranco's trendy hipster haven.
+If you are looking for an authentic and eclectic step back in time, Barranco is the place to be.
+Many buildings and areas are officially protected as part of the cultural heritage, therefore the Republican and colonial facades give the district personality that you would be hard-pressed to find elsewhere.
+This district is considered to be the bohemian, romantic and artsy center of life in Lima and there is no shortage of fascinating art galleries, shops with unique, hand-crafted goods and an emergence of hip bars and restaurants to give Miraflores a run for its money.

 Cultural Attractions in Barranco